A Shrinking Landscape

 The thing that seemed to define Christiansen’s reviews of the smaller companies was that he never condescended to them in his critique.
 No matter how scrappy, how low-budget, how tucked away in some warehouse they were, they were not regarded as amateurs; Christiansen always treated and reviewed them as professional productions.

-When Christiansen began reviewing in Chicago, there were a handful or two of young “storefront” companies, performing in small, makeshift and/or rented venues, scraping together whatever they could to put on a show.
-Today, numbers vary but there are anywhere between 200 and 300 producing companies of all shapes, sizes, and missions creating work in Chicago.
-The cause for this expansion is a much-discussed topic, and it often comes back to Steppenwolf’s legendary rise—from humble beginnings in a “church basement” to its current Tony Award-winning, internationally renowned scope.
+When Christiansen began reviewing in Chicago, there were a handful or two of young “storefront” companies, performing in small, makeshift, and/or rented venues, scraping together whatever they could to put on a show.
+Today, numbers vary but there are anywhere between two hundred and three hundred producing companies of all shapes, sizes, and missions creating work in Chicago.
+The cause for this expansion is a much-discussed topic, and it often comes back to Steppenwolf’s legendary rise—from humble beginnings in a church basement to its current Tony Award–winning, internationally renowned scope.
 Many young artists fresh out of undergrad come to Chicago with the intention of founding a company and becoming “the next Steppenwolf” (which is a discussion for a different article).

 This legacy of critics attending the little theatres dotted around the city thrives today.
 As Christiansen himself has recognized:

 Curious about the tales of opportunities in Chicago, young theatre people in the United States and abroad have migrated to the city, plunging into the stream of activity with the eagerness of those to the city born.
 They learn that the city’s newspaper reviewers will pay attention to productions in the smallest theatres, and they discover that Chicago audiences…are open to new work and new players.